 “Today we have some amazing products to share with you and we think that at the end of the day that you will agree that this too is a very key day for Apple”

-I also believe there are some striking similarities between the two speakers.
+There are some striking similarities between the two speakers

 “We’re not quite finished yet, we have one more thing”

-His commanding presence, perfect pacing and clear passion served him incredibly well.
+His commanding presence, perfect pacing and clear passion served him well.

-That said, being a fan of all things Apple including one of my favourite speakers, the late Steve jobs, I was delighted to see Tim Cook perform so well as he leads one of the world’s best loved brands to the next stage of its development.
+Being a fan of all things Apple, I was delighted to see Tim Cook perform so well as he leads one of the world’s best loved brands to the next stage of its development.